 “Rule of thumb for UX: More options, more problems.” — Scott Belsky

 If we have to try and codify what good UX design is… Well, that’s a tougher ask because good is subjective and UX isn’t just where the button is placed or how it behaves when pressed or how fast the site loads.

 Good UX design means delivering what the customer expects and wants.
 You should also be accounting for the customer’s needs and occasionally masking the elements for it in the site or app.
 Why mask them?
 Because we don’t always know what we need, but when it’s presented as something we want – oh boy, we’re eager to get it.

 When tweaking your UX remember that most users want to get to the point faster.
 Streamline the process: the user gets on the site, the user finds what they want, the user orders it/reads it/does whatever the heck they want with it, the user leaves.
 If you’re adding steps beyond this, you might be going astray.

 “Design isn’t finished until somebody is using it.” — Brenda Laurel

 It’s also impossible to have good UX without testing.
 From your point of view, the UX might seem refined, like a well-oiled machine delivering on its purpose.
-But a tester might find bugs, inconsistencies, or parts that could be removed, all because they’re looking at it with a fresh point of view.
+We highly recommend focus groups since getting several separate opinions will guarantee that no bugs or inconsistencies slip through the cracks.

 “People ignore design that ignores people.” — Frank Chimero